The Data Protection (Jersey) Law applies to both the public and private sectors;

 • It helps redress imbalance between the individual and companies/government that collect, process and communicate their data to third parties.

 • It preserves democracy, but also protects the individual in the face of massive technological change and generate trust in the digital economy

 The Data Protection (Jersey) Law 2018 (DPJL) is based around six principles of ‘good information handling’ (the Principles).
 These principles give people (the data subjects) specific rights in relation to their personal information and place certain obligations on those organisations that are responsible for processing it.

 The Principles are at the core of the responsibilities placed upon controllers and processors.
 Whilst compliance with each Principle must be met, they are inextricably linked and therefore should not be read in isolation.
-A controller must ensure that the processing of personal information/data complies with the data protection principles (Article 8 DPJL);
+Both controllers and processors must ensure that the processing of personal information/data complies with the data protection principles (Article 8 DPJL).

 • FAIR, LAWFUL and TRANSPARENT PROCESSING: Personal data are to be processed lawfully, fairly and in a transparent manner in relation to the data.